 Etiquette or "Netiquette":

 - If you were not the first to pin it, give credit to the original pinner.

 - Share and repin to show you are interested in other things outside your own B&B

 Pinterest users become part of a larger community.
-When we promote other people’s pins they are more likely to follow us.
+When we pin other people’s pins they are more likely to follow us.
 That is one of my secrets to the art of pinning and how I grew such a quick following on Pinterest.
 You can too!

 Image by Marcus Berg of Unique Angles Photography